Battle of Cowpens: Tarleton's approach

-At 2:00 a.m. on January 17, 1781, Tarleton roused his troops and continued his march to Cowpens.
-Lawrence Babits states that, "in the five days before Cowpens, the British were subjected to stress that could only be alleviated by rest and proper diet".
-He points out that "in the forty-eight hours before the battle, the British ran out of food and had less than four hours' sleep".
+At 2:00 a.m. on January 17 Tarleton roused his troops and continued his march to Cowpens.
+Babits states "in the five days before Cowpens, the British were subjected to stress that could only be alleviated by rest and proper diet. ...In the forty-eight hours before the battle, the British ran out of food and had less than four hours' sleep".
 Over the whole period, Tarleton's brigade did a great deal of rapid marching across difficult terrain.
 Babits concludes that they reached the battlefield exhausted and malnourished.
-Tarleton sensed victory and nothing would persuade him to delay.
-His Tory scouts had told him of the countryside Morgan was fighting on, and he was certain of success because Morgan's soldiers, mostly militiamen, seemed to be caught between mostly experienced British troops and a flooding river.
+Tarleton sensed victory, and nothing would persuade him to delay.
+His Loyalist scouts had told him of the countryside Morgan was fighting on, and he was certain of success because Morgan's soldiers, mostly militiamen, seemed to be caught between mostly experienced British troops and a flooding river.
 As soon as he reached the spot, Tarleton formed a battle line, which consisted of dragoons on his flanks, with his two grasshopper cannons in between the British Regulars and American Loyalists.

 Tarleton's plan was simple and direct.
 Most of his infantry (including that of the Legion) would be assembled in linear formation and move directly upon Morgan.
 The right and left flanks of this line would be protected by dragoon units.
-In reserve was the 250-man battalion of Scottish Highlanders (71st Regiment of Foot), commanded by Major Arthur MacArthur, a professional soldier of long experience who had served in the Dutch Scotch Brigade.
-Finally, Tarleton kept the 200-man cavalry contingent of his Legion ready to be unleashed when the Americans broke and ran.
+In reserve was the 250-man battalion of 71st Highlanders commanded by MacArthur, a professional soldier of long experience who had served in the Dutch Scotch Brigade.
+Tarleton kept his 200-man cavalry contingent of his Legion ready to be unleashed when the Americans broke and ran.